 Another interesting visit is the Tortugranja (Turtle Farm) where you’re able to visit all types of turtles – the baby ones will melt your heart even if you’re not obsessed with turtles like me!
 This is a fun and relaxed activity, especially if you have kids.
 A nice worthy place to pay a visit too is Punta Sur located in the southern tip of the island with a sculpture garden, the Mayan Temple and incredible ocean views.
 Regarding Cancun, we didn’t find anything authentic enough and worth to do, however, we just spent 24 hours there.

 You might also like: 15 best travel tips to Southeast Asia – Part II

 #5.
 Where to stay

-Since I stayed in Cancun for only one day, I decided to sleep close to the ferry port to Isla Mujeres.
+Since we stayed in Cancun for only one day, we decided to sleep close to the ferry port to Isla Mujeres.
 But in terms of main areas to stay, you can choose between two: the hotel zone or the downtown.
 The first one is obviously more expensive and based on all-inclusive deals, the second one more focused on shopping and closer to restaurants, especially the cheaper ones.
-At Isla Mujeres, I stayed at the Rocamar Hotel where the best feature is definitely the breathtaking sea view rooms and is 2 minutes’ walking distance from the downtown.
-However, I also liked the vibes from these two hotels: Na Balam due to its privileged location at Playa del Norte and Casa de los Suenos for the surroundings, ambiance and decor.
+At Isla Mujeres, we stayed at the Rocamar Hotel where the best feature is definitely the breathtaking sea view rooms and is 2 minutes’ walking distance from the downtown.
+However, we also liked the vibes from these two hotels: Na Balam due to its privileged location at Playa del Norte and Casa de los Suenos for the surroundings, ambiance and decor.

-All in all, if you’re not into all-inclusive stays, I’d recommend to skip Cancun as it is as well extremely touristy.
+All in all, if you’re not into all-inclusive stays, we’d recommend to skip Cancun as it is as well extremely touristy.
 It has a sense of fakeness, lacking originality.
-Isla Mujeres on the other hand, is a must hit even if for a quick visit however, I’d obviously suggest to overnight.
+Isla Mujeres on the other hand, is a must hit even if for a quick visit however, we’d obviously suggest to overnight.